wabbit-corp/kappa/Spec.md

 The above is normative: implementations may produce equivalent code, but must preserve these semantics and constraint minimality.

+### 10.11.1 Evaluation-count guarantees

+Within a comprehension, implementations must preserve the following evaluation-count guarantees (as-if rules):

+* `let` clause right-hand sides are evaluated at most once per incoming row.
+* `if` filter conditions are evaluated at most once per incoming row.
+* In `order by`, each ordering key expression is evaluated exactly once per row.
+* In `distinct by`, the key expression is evaluated exactly once per row.
+* In `group by`:
+    * `keyExpr` is evaluated exactly once per incoming row.
+    * each aggregate `valueExpr` is evaluated exactly once per incoming row per aggregate field.

+Implementations may cache computed keys and intermediate aggregate wrappers to satisfy these guarantees.

 ## 11. Algebraic Data Types and Type Aliases

 ### 11.1 `data` declarations